-Explore the best trails near Walnut Creek with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Walnut Creek with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Definitely not a "hard" trail, though navigating some places would have been challenging without GPS and following the map trail rather than just the red line trail on AllTrails.
 We hiked from the Juniper Trail toward summit trail at the parking lot, up to the North Peak.
 About 7.5mi there and back.
 Some steep sections, nice scenery, amazing sunset views on the hike back.